Back to Blogarticle

 If the issue is how systems function, the question becomes: who makes the system work?

-Intermediaries are often seen as support actors—hubs, incubators, accelerators, service providers operating at the margins of the ecosystem.
+They are often framed as support actors or service providers positioned at the margins of the ecosystem.
 But this framing is too limited.

 What Intermediaries See That Others Don’t

-If intermediaries are the system's interfaces, their role becomes visible in what they enable.
+If intermediaries are the connective layer of the ecosystem, their role becomes visible in what they enable.

-When structured and capacitated, they drive two critical outcomes:
+When recognised and capacitated, they drive two critical outcomes:

-Capability building — strengthening enterprises and ecosystem actors
+• capability building by strengthening enterprises and ecosystem actors

-Market activation — enabling access to trade, investment, and IP monetisation
+• market activation by enabling access to trade, investment, and IP monetisation

 But their role goes further.